 Lisa Godek and her 13-year-old daughter, Chloe Fargo, are committed to helping others outside of work and school respectively.
-Their latest service trip was this past summer, in which they spent a week on the Native American Rosebud Reservation in South Dakota lending a hand to the native Lakota people through everyday tasks and creating a Children’s Fair for the community.
+Their latest service trip was a week on the Rosebud Indian Reservation in South Dakota.
+They lent a hand to the native Lakota people through everyday tasks and creating a children’s fair for the community.
 Here Lisa and Chloe reflect on their experience volunteering in South Dakota and explain why families should serve together.

 What motivated you to volunteer in South Dakota with your thirteen-year-old daughter?

-L: “I was a Business Analytics and Insights leader at Pfizer.
+Lisa said: “I was a Business Analytics and Insights leader at Pfizer.
 During my 16 years there, I served as the voice of the patient and physician to integrate their perspectives, needs, and experiences into our R&D and commercial strategies for medicines development.
 I was a Pfizer Global Health Fellow in Shanghai in 2014.
-There, I created the mission and 3-year plan to activate a Senior Health Research Center.
+There, I created the mission and three-year plan to activate a Senior Health Research Center.
 While I believe these roles and others contributed to the greater good, I felt that I had not directly touched individuals’ lives.
-I have recently embarked on a new life chapter, having left the industry in which I worked after a 20-year career.
+I’ve recently embarked on a new life chapter, having left the industry in which I worked after a 20-year career.
 I took on an adjunct faculty role in the Columbia University’s Masters of Science Applied Analytics program.
 I gave myself ample time to reflect on my past and future with the goal of determining what I wanted moving forward.
 I realized that my career to date consisted of only indirect impact on people’s lives.

 Chloe, what did you learn from your volunteer experience in South Dakota?